alicika/snippets/README.md

 # snippets
 A temporal repo for gui apps
-and my current interest, which is, I am now trying to implement nn model using pytorch.
+and my current interest, which is, nn models using pytorch.

 ## prerequirements:
 installer: tkinter <br>
-torch experiments: numpy, torch, torchvision, helper
+torch experiments: numpy, torch, torchvision

 ## What you expect to tkinter
 Allow you to make a installation of a package on GUI.